 I have a PhD on chimpanzees and I’ve had twelve books published, both novels and works of non-fiction.
 I wrote features and columns for national newspapers and magazines about science and the environment, directed science documentaries and presented wildlife programmes for the BBC.

 I’ve been shortlisted for the BBC Asia Awards, was one of the winners of the Betty Trask Award for Romantic Fiction, shortlisted for the Daily Telegraph Science writer’s award, and highly commended for BBC Wildlife magazine’s award for nature writing.

+Bone by Bonet went straight into the Amazon kindle best-selling list.
 It was long listed for the CWA Steel Dagger Award and nominated as one of the best crime and thriller books of 2016 by the Guardian.

 My second psychological thriller, The Stolen Child,has been optioned for film rights by the company that made Homeland and has been published in Poland.

 My first three thrillers are available as audio books.

 I live in Somerset with my husband and my daughter.